evesinger/startsteps-content-manager/README.md

 # startsteps

-Write a Management System for a news portal.
+Create a Management System for a news portal.
 The system should support the following operations:

-Create a topic
+- Create a topic

-Delete a topic
+- Delete a topic

-List all topics
+- List all topics

-Show a specific topic
+- Show a specific topic

-Create an article for a topic
+- Create an article for a topic

-Delete an article
+- Delete an article

-List all articles from a topic
+- List all articles from a topic

-Show a specific article
+- Show a specific article

 The domain objects have the following attributes: